Grant to CREATE new opportunities for students

 Western News | February 1, 2018

-Western Engineering’s Haojie Mao is working to understand traumatic brain injury and improve brain health with better protection, diagnostics
+Western Engineering’s Haojie Mao is working to understand traumatic brain injury and improve brain health with better protection, diagnostics and therapies.

 Western News | January 25, 2018

 Mechanical & Materials and Electrical & Computer Engineering professor Michael Naish has poured his love for suds into Storm Stayed Brewing Company with business partner, Justin Belanger.

 Decoding key materials’ stress loads in new ways